nosana-ci/docs.nosana.io/docs/hosts/grid-ubuntu.md

 - [Install Docker Engine](https://www.digitalocean.com/community/tutorials/how-to-install-and-use-docker-on-ubuntu-22-04)
 - [Manage Docker as a non-root user](https://docs.docker.com/engine/install/linux-postinstall/#manage-docker-as-a-non-root-user)

-By following these steps, you will be able to run the Nosana Node without the need for root privileges.
+By following these steps, you will be able to run the GPU Host without the need for root privileges.

 ## NVIDIA